 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term is recovery.
+This week’s term is mental illness recovery.

 The word recovery can have various connotations depending on the context.
 It began to gain popularity in the context of mental health in the late 1980s and early 1990s, when it was used by the ex-patient/psychiatric survivor movement.
 Its usage has become common in mental health services, and various mental health-related government agencies claim to have some degree of recovery orientation.